Freephone 0800 167 710

 Why Dogs Bite

 Most dogs are very friendly, but many dogs will bite if they think they have to.
-The dog that bites is not necessarily a mean dog or a bad dog; he is just being a dog.
+The dog that bites is not necessarily a mean dog or a bad dog; They are just being a dog.
 Dog bites occur for many different reasons, so by understanding how dogs think, you can significantly reduce your risk of getting bitten.

-• Scared: If a dog feels scared or thinks you are going to hurt him, he will react by running away or maybe by growling, showing his teeth or trying to bite you.
+• Scared: If a dog feels scared or thinks you are going to hurt them, they will react by running away or maybe by growling, showing their teeth or trying to bite you.

 • Poorly trained, socialised and managed: Dogs that do not know how to behave appropriately in different situations or that have not experienced and become comfortable with things in our world do not know that it is not appropriate to be aggressive.
 Dogs are not humans and we cannot expect them to be just like us.
 Dogs need to learn positively how to live with us and behave appropriately.
 They need to be put away (in their crate or another room) if you are unable to supervise them or if you have other children visiting.

 • Feeling ill or hurt: Dogs may bite when they are sick or hurt.
 It is not always obvious when a dog is sick or injured.
-When we approach an injured dog, he does not know if we are trying to help him or hurt him.
-So, always call an adult to examine a sick or injured dog, even if he is your own dog.
+When we approach an injured dog, it does not know if we are trying to help them or hurt them.
+So, always call an adult to examine a sick or injured dog, even if it is your own dog.

-Remember, any dog can bite – regardless of breed.
+Remember, any dog can bite, regardless of breed.
 There is no 100% safe breed.
-Even the cuddliest and sweetest dog can bite if he thinks he has to.
+Even the cuddliest and sweetest dog can bite if they think they have to.

 Dog Body Language